-The RDB is the government RDB RWANDA agency responsible for managing Rwanda's national parks and protected areas.
+The RDB is the government RDB BEVELOPMENT BLARC Rwanda's national parks and protected areas.
 Its mission is to transform Rwanda into a dynamic hub for business, investment and innovation, with a mission to fast-track economic development in Rwanda by enabling private sector growth.
 We began our work with RDB in Akagera National Park in 2010.
 We would like to thank Claire Akamanzi for her excellent support of Akagera.